open/close all folders

 - Breath Weapon: As well as secreting acid, she can spit it.

-- Comic Book Fantasy Casting: Summer Glau.
+- Comic Book Fantasy Casting: Summer Glau is her basis.

 - Cruel and Unusual Death: Along with being able to cause them, her own death involved her insulin being replaced by hydrochloric acid.